Jean-PhilippeLaroche/AI_trading_first_project/README.md

 python main.py --ticker MSFT --d_model 256 --nhead 8 --num_layers 4 --dim_feedforward 1024

- - Smaller model for faster training python main.py --ticker AAPL --d_model 64 --nhead 4 --num_layers 2 --dim_feedforward 256
+ - Smaller model for faster training python main.py --ticker AAPL --d_model 64 --nhead 4 --num_layers 2 --dim_feedforward 256 --no_viz

+ --- Visualization commands:
+ --no_viz: no plotting at the end
+ --model_interpretation: calls main_interpretation, export weights to a .json file and the parameters to a .csv file from best_model.pth

 # Ticker choice
 If AAPL or MSFT is selected as the ticker, the data will be automatically loaded from the